-- To effectively administer the provisions of the Transportation Development Act (TDA), including receiving, reviewing, and approving claims for Local Transportation Funds and State Transit Assistance Funds for El Dorado County in the jurisdiction of the El Dorado County Transportation Commission (western slope) - To provide staff support to the EDCTC Social Services Transportation Advisory Council (SSTAC)
+- To effectively administer the provisions of the Transportation Development Act (TDA), including receiving, reviewing, and approving claims for Local Transportation Funds, State Transit Assistance Funds and State of Good Repair Funds for El Dorado County in the jurisdiction of the El Dorado County Transportation Commission (western slope) - To provide staff support to the EDCTC Social Services Transportation Advisory Council (SSTAC)

-One fundamental responsibility of the El Dorado County Transportation Commission (EDCTC) is to administer TDA funds.
+One fundamental responsibility of the EI Dorado County Transportation Commission (EDCTC) is to administer TDA funds.
 These funds operate public transit, construct bicycle and pedestrian facilities, and may be used for streets and roads purposes only after all unmet transit needs that are reasonable to meet have been addressed.
-Under TDA statute, EDCTC is responsible for preparing preliminary and final estimates of Local Transportation and State Transit Assistance Fund apportionments, conducting fiscal and performance audits, and transit coordination.
+Under TDA statute, EDCTC is responsible for preparing preliminary and final estimates of Local Transportation, State Transit Assistance Fund and State of Good Repair Fund apportionments, conducting fiscal and performance audits, and transit coordination.
 EDCTC has appointed members to a Social Services Transportation Advisory Council (SSTAC) in accordance with Transportation Development Act Statute 99238.

-- 1. Provide for the management of the Local Transportation Fund (LTF) and the State Transit Assistance (STA) Fund Ongoing - 2.
-Ensure that fiscal and compliance audits are performed in accordance with law and assist in the resolution of audit findings September-November 2018 - 3.
-Conduct the Unmet Transit Needs process, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing April-May 2019 - 4.
-Prepare the Unmet Transit Needs Analysis and Findings, if warranted April-May 2019 - 5.
-Prepare draft and final apportionments for FY 2019/2020 Transportation Development Act Funds February and June 2019 - 6.
+- 1. Provide for the management of the Local Transportation Fund (LTF), the State Transit Assistance (STA) Fund and the State of Good Repair Fund (SGR) Ongoing - 2.
+Ensure that fiscal and compliance audits are performed in accordance with law and assist in the resolution of audit findings September-November 2019 - 3.
+Conduct the Unmet Transit Needs process, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing April-May 2020 - 4.
+Prepare the Unmet Transit Needs Analysis and Findings, if warranted April-May 2020 - 5.
+Prepare draft and final apportionments for FY 2020/2021 Transportation Development Act Funds February and June 2020 - 6.
 Assist claimants with preparation of claims and local program administration, including Senate Bill 1 State of Good Repair program Ongoing - 7.
-Provide instructions to the El Dorado County Auditor for allocations to the jurisdictions June 2019 - 8.
-Develop the EDCTC and EDCTA Triennial Performance Audits for Fiscal Years 2015/2016, 2016/2017 and 2017/2018 per the Transportation Development Act July 2018-June 2019 - 9.
+Provide instructions to the El Dorado County Auditor for allocations to the jurisdictions June 2020 - 8.
 Provide staff support to the EDCTC SSTAC Ongoing

-- 1. Preliminary and Final LTF and STA apportionments for Fiscal Year 2019/2020 February and June 2019 - 2.
-Unmet Transit Needs Analysis and Findings, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing April-May 2019 - 3.
-Allocation instructions to the County Auditor for LTF and STA funds June 2019 - 4.
-Claim notifications to jurisdictions February and June 2019
+- Preliminary and Final LTF, STA and SGR apportionments for Fiscal Year 2020/2021

+February and June 2020 - 2.
+Unmet Transit Needs Analysis and Findings, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing April-May 2020 - 3.
+Allocation instructions to the County Auditor for LTF, STA, and SGR funds June 2020 - 4.
+Claim notifications to jurisdictions February and June 2020 - 5.
+Independent audits of FY 2018/2019 TDA claimants September-November 2019

-- 5. Independent audits of FY 2017/2018 TDA claimants September-November 2018 - 6.
-Triennial Performance Audit Reports for EDCTC and EDCTA June 2019 - 7.
-Press releases, public service announcements, public notices, and public meeting/hearing flyers As needed - 8.
+- 6. Press releases, public service announcements, public notices, and public meeting/hearing flyers As needed - 7.
 SSTAC agendas and minutes As needed

-Project Begins: July 1, 2018 Administrative Services Officer, Senior Transportation Planners,
+Project Begins: July 1, 2019 Administrative Services Officer, Senior Transportation

-Completion: June 30, 2019 and Executive Assistant
+Completion: June 30, 2020 Planners, and Executive Assistant

-Work Element Budget Total Person Months 3.8
+Work Element Budget Revenues Total Person Months Expenditures 3.6 Local Transportation Funds \$61,492 EDCTC \$42,242 TDA Audits \$19,250 TOTALS \$61,492 \$61,492

-Revenues Expenditures

-TDA Audits \$20,226

-Local Transportation Funds \$96,227 TPA Audits \$30,000

-EDCTC \$46,001

-TOTALS \$96.227 \$96.227